bruceharrison1984/TinyHealthCheck/README.md

 check if databases are accessible, etc.

 The return value of `Execute` is a string.
 It will be converted in to a byte[] and sent as the response.
-It can be any wire format you choose(json/xml/html/etc), just make sure to assign the appropriate `ContentType` for your health check client when you define the health check in CreateHostBuilder.
+It can be any wire format you choose(json/xml/html/etc), just make sure to assign the appropriate `ContentType` that your health check client expects when you define the health check in CreateHostBuilder.
 The default ContentType is `application/json`.

 ```csharp